mariobox/Hugo-Source/content/about.md

 ### How To Contact Me ###

 The best way to reach me is by Email: <a href="mailto:mario@mariosanchez.org">mario@mariosanchez.org</a>.

-Please feel free to reach out (no pitching please).
+I'm also in some [social networks](../contact/), although I usually don't spend a lot of time in them.